andresromerouy/DataSciInPractice24/Lectures/[UM-02] String data in Python.md

 Out[7]: 'Iese Business School'
 ```

 You can split a string with the method `.split()`.
 The split can be based on any **separator**.
-If no separator is specified, any white space string (containing only white space, line breaks or tabs) is a separator.
+If no separator is specified, any white space string (containing only white space, line breaks or tabs) works as the separator.

 ```
 In [8]: iese.split()